serverless/serverless/docs/providers/aws/guide/serverless.yml.md

       - rabbitmq:
           # ARN of RabbitMQ Broker
           arn: arn:aws:mq:us-east-1:0000:broker:ExampleMQBroker:b-xxx-xxx
-          # name of RabbitMQ queue consume from
+          # Name of RabbitMQ queue consume from
           queue: queue-name
-          # Secrets Manager ARN for credentials required to do basic auth
+          # Secrets Manager ARN for basic auth credentials
           basicAuthArn: arn:aws:secretsmanager:us-east-1:01234567890:secret:MySecret
           # Optional, must be in 1-10000 range
           batchSize: 100
-          # Optional, minimum is 0 and the maximum is 300 (seconds)
+          # Optional, must be in 0-300 range (seconds)
           maximumBatchingWindow: 30
           # Optional, can be set to LATEST or TRIM_HORIZON
           startingPosition: LATEST